andscalco/Python_OS_duplicate_files/README.md

 # Python_OS_duplicate_files
-A short script to list and delete duplicated files
+A short script to list and delete over 1.000 duplicated files after the synchronization of Google Drive.